Juan Antonio de Vizarrón y Eguiarreta

-Juan Antonio de Vizarrón y Eguiarreta (September 2, 1682, in El Puerto de Santa María, Spain – January 25, 1747, in Mexico City, Spain) was archbishop of Mexico from March 21, 1731, to January 25, 1747, and viceroy of New Spain from March 17, 1734, to August 17, 1740.
+Juan Antonio de Vizarrón y Eguiarreta (2 September 1682 in El Puerto de Santa María, Spain – 25 January 1747 in Mexico City, Spain) was archbishop of Mexico from 21 March 1731 to 25 January 1747, and viceroy of New Spain from 17 March 1734 to 17 August 1740.

 Early career

 He studied in the College of San Clemente in Rome.
-At the time he was named archbishop of Mexico (January 13, 1730), he was archdeacon in the patriarchal church in Seville.
+At the time he was named archbishop of Mexico (13 January 1730), he was archdeacon in the patriarchal church in Seville.
 He was also chaplain to the king.
-He was consecrated archbishop in Mexico City on May 13, 1730, and took formal possession of the archdiocese on March 21, 1731.
+He was consecrated archbishop in Mexico City on 13 May 1730, and took formal possession of the archdiocese on 21 March 1731.

 Actions as viceroy

 In 1734 he took over the government of the viceroyalty in conformity with sealed orders from the Crown.
 These orders were to be opened by the Audiencia in the event of the death of the previous viceroy, Juan de Acuña, marqués de Casafuerte.
 They named Vizarrón y Eguiarreta as his successor.

 As viceroy, he confiscated the property of the Duke of Monteleone, a descendant of Hernán Cortés, because of his involvement in the war against Philip V of Spain in Naples.
 He reinforced the presidios in Coahuila because of the nearby French presence.
 Two of these were located 30 and 55 leagues (170 and 300 km) north of Monclova.